- Information on Coronavirus

 Duration of negotiations

-The duration of co-operation negotiations regarding lay-offs will be shortened from the current six weeks or 14 days to five days.
-The duration of negotiations is shortened because the company’s financial capacity to overcome the difficult situation caused by the coronavirus could be significantly weakened if the negotiations took longer.
-This amendment is valid from 1 April to 30 June 2020.
+The duration of co-operation negotiations regarding lay-offs is shortened from the current six weeks or 14 days to five days.
+The duration of negotiations was shortened because a company’s financial capacity to overcome the difficult situation caused by the coronavirus could be significantly weakened if the negotiations took longer.
+This amendment is valid from 1 April to 31 December 2020.

 A negotiation period of 14 days and six weeks still applies to negotiations on lay-off or reduction of the employment contract into a part-time contract.